 Chris, the mountaineer, writer, photographer and lecturer, started climbing at the age of 16 in 1951.
 It has been his passion ever since.
 He made the first British ascent of the North Wall of the Eiger and led the expedition that made the first ascent of The South Face of Annapurna, the biggest and most difficult climb in the Himalaya at the time.
 He went on to lead the successful expedition making the first ascent of the South West Face of Everest in 1975 and then reached the summit of Everest himself in 1985 with a Norwegian expedition.
 He is still active in the mountains climbing with the same enthusiasm as he had at the beginning.

 He has written 17 books, fronted numerous television programmes and has lectured to the public and corporate audiences all over the world.
-He received a knighthood in 1996 for services to mountaineering, was president of the Council for National Parks for 8 years, is Non Executive Chairman of Berghaus and Chancellor of Lancaster University.
+He received a knighthood in 1996 for services to mountaineering, was president of the Council for National Parks for 8 years and is currently Non-Executive Chairman of Berghaus.

 of climbs, honours, positions, books, etc. …click here

 Born in Hampstead in 1934, Chris Bonington was educated at University College School, London.
 He started climbing in 1951, while still at school, hitch hiking to Snowdonia and Scotland in his holidays, climbing with anyone he could find.

 He left school before Christmas 1952 to start his National Service in the RAF.
 Having applied and entered the Royal Air Force College, Cranwell to train as a pilot, he failed to fly solo, and so transferred to the Royal Military Academy, Sandhurst.
 During this time he climbed avidly in the British Isles and started putting up new routes particularly in the Avon Gorge.
 Here he was the first to open up the big Main Wall with Mercavity and Malbogies.